nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	pgup

 ### PostGIS
 This deceptively simple command will install an awful lot of software.
-It's going to take some time, and your laptop fans will probably sound like a fighter jet trying to take off.
+It's going to take some time, and your laptop fans will probably sound like a fighter jet taking off.
 Don't worry; it can take the heat.

-	brew install postgis gdal
+	brew install gdal --with-postgres

 Still hanging in there?

+	brew install postgis

 Now you can create your first geographically-enabled database.

-First, let's create a database that isn't geographically-enabled.
-We can create databases for Postgres with the `createdb` command.
-Let's call this database `geodb`, but you could name it anything you want.

-	createdb geodb

-Now that we have a database created, let's convert it to one that's geographically-enabled.

-	psql -d geodb -c "CREATE EXTENSION postgis;" psql -d geodb -c "CREATE EXTENSION postgis_topology;"

-And voila!
-You know have a geodatabase to perform some calculations.
+For more information on how to do that postgis [tells you how to do this](http://postgis.refractions.net/documentation/manual-1.5/ch02.html).

 ## Appendix 2: The Terminal
 Since you're going to be working from the command line a lot, it's worth investing time to make your terminal something that's a little more easy on the eyes.